Facilities to help disabled users

 The Library staff work closely with the Disability Service to ensure that our services present as few problems as possible to disabled users.
 In addition to considering ways of improving physical access we have also introduced special services and equipment which we hope will enable users to maximise their use of Information Services during their time at the University.

 Computer terminals from which the Library's catalogue and self-service facilities can be accessed are situated on tables at both standing and sitting heights in all three libraries.
-In addition, there are two adjustable-height workstations on both the ground floor and in PC cluster room 2.7a in the J. B. Priestley Library.
+In addition, there are two adjustable-height workstations on the ground floor.

 Assistance can be sought from any counter or information desk in the various Information Services buildings.
 This may include physical help in making photocopies, locating and reaching books, using the catalogue or using specialised equipment, etc.